adamkhan47/hac-web-app/README.md

 # how to install
 - need node js
+- clone repo
-clone repo, then run npm install and node server.js
+- then run npm install and node server.js

 # plans
 - tailwind css maybe?